HoTT/Coq-HoTT/INSTALL.md

    On linux this can be found with `nproc` or `lscpu`.
    On OSX Apple menu -> About this Mac -> System Report, then look for "number of cores"

-   If you are using Debian/Ubuntu, and don't mind not having HoTT/coq as your only version of Coq, you can install it using apt-get:
+   If you are using Debian/Ubuntu, and don't mind having HoTT/coq as your only version of Coq, you can install it using apt-get:

       ```